-Plan expenses are paid by the Plan sponsor.
-However, the Plan continues to pay and charge participant for certain fees including (a) investment advisory fees, (b) investment management fees, which are incurred to transact investments, and (c) administrative fees to transact new participant loans.
+Certain Plan expenses are paid by the Plan sponsor and are excluded from these financial statements.
+However, the Plan continues to pay and charge participants for certain fees including (a) investment advisory fees, (b) investment management fees, which are incurred to transact investments, and (c) administrative fees to transact new participant loans.